Portugal Residential Real Estate Market Analysis 2023

-The new law also strengthens the landlord’s ability to terminate a lease agreement:
+The new law also strengthened the landlord’s ability to terminate a lease agreement.

 The law aims to update the rents of older contracts, as well as amending the Law 6/2006 or the New Urban Lease Act (Novo Regime de Arrendamento Urbano – “NRAU”) – an attempt to solve old lease issues.

 The legislation also includes a special procedure on evicting tenants who do not vacate the property on the specified date by the court or the contract.
 It also creates the National Office for the Leases (BalcãoNacional de Arrendamento) where a landlord may apply so as to notify the tenant to vacate the property.

 Several other laws came to force after, including the Law No. 13/2019 and the Cristas Law of February 202o, which aims to correct the imbalance situations between the tenants and landlords, to enhance the security and stability in urban letting and to protect tenants in a particularly vulnerable situation.
 More particularly, they grant tenant protection from harassment of the landlord during the lease period.

 Strong economic growth in 2022, but sharp slowdown ahead

 The Portuguese economy was estimated to have grown by a robust 6.7% in 2022 from a year earlier, according to the country’s central bank, following a 5.5% expansion in 2021 and an 8.4% contraction in 2020.
 The robust growth was primarily buoyed by a stronger recovery in tourism and higher private consumption.

 However, the economy will slow sharply this year, with a projected real GDP growth rate of just 0.7%, based on figures released by both the European Commission and the International Monetary Fund (IMF).
 The Banco de Portugal’s forecasts are slightly better, expecting a growth of 1.5% this year and 2% in 2024.